Malheur County rancher saves pioneer Oregon aviator’s life

 The Douglas Davis Flying Service fleet of OX-5 powered Waco 9s.
 This

-Web site of the National Waco Club, which has a
+photo comes from the Web site of the National Waco Club, which has a

 huge assortment of historic photos of Waco aircraft available to view;